hzovaro/linguinesim/README.md

-A package for simulating Lucky Imaging of Nearby Galaxies Undertaken In the Near-Infrared (LINGUINI).
+A package for simulating Lucky Imaging of Nearby Galaxies Undertaken In the Near-infrared with electron Avalanche Photodiode Detectors (LINGUINe-APD).